Upgrade Database and Operator¶

 Warning

 The above command upgrades various components of the cluster including PMM Client.
-It is highly recommended to upgrade PMM Server before upgrading PMM Client.
-If it wasn’t done and you would like to avoid PMM Client upgrade, remove it from the list of images, reducing the last of two patch commands as follows:
+If you didn’t follow the official recommendation to upgrade PMM Server before upgrading PMM Client, you can avoid PMM Client upgrade by removing it from the list of images as follows:

 -